Huawei's H1 revenue up 19 percent year-on-year at $22 billion

-TAIPEI Huawei Technologies Co Ltd, the world's No. 2 telecom equipment maker, said on Monday it will achieve sustainable growth in 2014 after posting a 19 percent jump in first-half revenue to 135.8 billion yuan ($21.88 billion).
+TAIPEI Huawei Technologies Co Ltd, the world's No. 2 telecom equipment maker, said on Monday it will achieve sustainable growth in 2014 after posting a 19 percent jump in first-half revenue to 135.8 billion yuan (13 billion pounds).

 The Shenzhen-based company also said it expected to generate an operating margin of 18.3 percent in the first six months of 2014.
 The company did not elaborate in its brief statement.